nickgammon/G-Pascal/markdown/assembler.md

 * Expressions are evaluated internally to 24 bits of precision, and then truncated to 16 bits at the end of the expression evaluation.
 This means that operations which might overflow 16 bits may still evaluate correctly. eg. lda # ($8000 << 4) >> 12 would generate a9 80 (that is, lda #$80) because the high-order bit was not lost during the initial shift left (it was still in the range of a 24-bit value).

+* A quirk of the numeric literal parser means you cannot directly use the numeric literal -8388608 in a program.
+A workaround it to use $800000 instead as that is the hex equivalent of that value, or to use (-8388607 - 1).
+This is because the parser allows a number of up to 23 bits (0 to 8388607) and then sets the high-order bit to make it negative if you provided a minus sign.

 ---